 This post contains affiliate links, which means that, at no additional cost to you, I will earn a tiny bit of income if you decide to make a purchase or booking.

 What to Pack for the Gear

 First and foremost, let’s talk about what you’re going to pack the following items in.
-When I travel internationally, I travel with a backpack.
+When I travel internationally, I travel carry-on only with a backpack.
 This helps keep my hands free for things like passports, boarding passes, and peanut m&ms. When I travel domestically, I tend to just bring a carry on roller bag.
 No matter what you choose, the smaller the better.

 The backpack I use is an Osprey Farpoint 40L with a detachable 10 L backpack which I use for day trips.
 I love the waist belt because it helps take the pressure off of my shoulders!

 The carry on roller bag that I use is nothing to write home about.
 It’s super old and the zipper is breaking – but it still works!

 Yes – packing cubes are on every packing list you’ll ever read for a reason.
 They are awesome.
 Packing cubes keep my stuff contained and organized.
 I know exactly where to find my underwear!

 Speaking of clothing, take half of what you initially intend to bring.
 Bring quality footwear that you know you can walk miles in without getting a blister (what kind of shoe is that for you because I can’t find a solid pair of shoes!).
 If you never wear high heels – why would you pack them?

 Always pack a swimsuit yes – even in the middle of winter.
 Helllooo thermal spas!